Óscar Romero: Assassination

-Photo that appeared in El País on 7 November 2009 with the information that the state of El Salvador recognized its responsibility in the crime.
+Photograph that appeared in El País on 7 November 2009 with the information that the state of El Salvador recognized its responsibility in the crime.

 On 23 March 1980, Archbishop Romero delivered a sermon in which he called on Salvadoran soldiers, as Christians, to obey God's higher order and to stop carrying out the government's repression and violations of basic human rights.

 Romero spent 24 March in a recollection organized by Opus Dei, a monthly gathering of priest friends led by Fernando Sáenz Lacalle.
 On that day they reflected on the priesthood.
 That evening, Romero celebrated Mass at a small chapel at Hospital de la Divina Providencia (Divine Providence Hospital), a church-run hospital specializing in oncology and care for the terminally ill.
 Romero finished his sermon, stepped away from the lectern, and took a few steps to stand at the center of the altar.

 As Romero finished speaking, a red car came to a stop on the street in front of the chapel.
 A gunman emerged from the vehicle, stepped to the door of the chapel, and fired one, or possibly two, shots.
 Romero was struck in the heart, and the vehicle sped off.
 He died at the Chapel of Hospital de la Divina Providencia in San Salvador.

 Funeral

 Romero was buried in the Metropolitan Cathedral of San Salvador.
 The Funeral Mass on 30 March 1980 in San Salvador was attended by more than 250,000 mourners from all over the world.
 Viewing this attendance as a protest, Jesuit priest John Dear has said, "Romero's funeral was the largest demonstration in Salvadoran history, some say in the history of Latin America."

-At the funeral, Cardinal Ernesto Corripio y Ahumada, speaking as the personal delegate of Pope John Paul II, eulogized Romero as a "beloved, peacemaking man of God," and stated that "his blood will give fruit to brotherhood, love and peace."
+At the funeral, Cardinal Ernesto Corripio y Ahumada, speaking as the personal delegate of Pope John Paul II, eulogized Romero as a "beloved, peacemaking man of God", and stated that "his blood will give fruit to brotherhood, love and peace."